As amended on May 28, 2021 at District Training Assembly

 d) In the event of a club failing to pay the District Dues by September 30, the District Governor shall issue a reminder letter by October 15 to such club to pay the dues latest by October 31.
 If the dues still remain unpaid by October 31, the Governor shall recommend to Rotary International for suspension of services to the club as per RI bylaws.

-e) In case of new clubs; clubs admitted to RI within the first semi-annual period shall pay the full per capita due for each of its members and clubs admitted in the second semi-annual period shall pay only half of the per capita dues for each of its members.
+e) In case of new clubs; clubs admitted to RI within fi rst semi annual period shall pay the full per capita due for each of its members and clubs admitted in the second semi annual period shall pay only half of the per capita due for each of its members.
+Similarly, the same rule shall apply for new members of the existing clubs.

 10.040.
 Collection of Funds at District and club level

-a) A club must take permission in writing from the District Governor before soliciting funds from other clubs, or from Rotarians who are members in other clubs.
+a) Clubs are advised to take permission in writing from the District Governor before soliciting funds from other clubs, or from Rotarians who are members in other clubs.

 b) In granting such permission, the District Governor must ensure that the funds are for the cause of Rotary at the district level even when it is by way of sponsorships, and intended to be utilized for publication of directories, souvenirs, or for similar purposes.